tyntec/api-collection/conversations/v3/README.md

 ### Features

-#### WhatsApp supporting Product and Product Lists
+#### WhatsApp supports Product and Product Lists

 WhatsApp supports now sending products from a Facebook catalog.

-This could be either a single product or multiple products via a product list.
+It can be either a single product or multiple products through the product list.

-The message to be used is of type `interactive` with the respective subtype `product` or `productList`.
+The message type is `interactive` with the subtype `product` or `productList`.

 You need to link your Facebook Catalog to your WhatsApp Business Account.

-The customer can place an order via the app, in this case the new MoMessage event `MoMessage::Order` is triggered.
+The customer can place an order through their app.
+Then a new MoMessage event `MoMessage::Order` is triggered.

 ## 3.6